 What to do?

 Once you repair your driveway and sidewalk, it is recommended that you caulk the joints between the slabs to prevent the rains and melting snow from seeping into the ground below, which will make the void worse.
-Look at your sidewalk after a rain and check for standing water.
+Look at your sidewalk after it rains and check for standing water.
 Caulking will ensure that your repairs are permanent.
 Mud jacking foam expands 3 feet in either direction.
-The possibility for your sidewalk to sink again is slim.
-But if it does drop ¼ or more (and your concrete is over 10 years old), we will repair it for free.
+The possibility for your sidewalk to sink again is rare.
+But if it does drop 3/8″ within two years of the repair (and your concrete is over ten years old), we will repair it for free.

-If you aren’t able to get your driveway and sidewalk raised before next spring, make sure you make an appointment to do it as soon as possible.
-Raising and repairing your uneven your sidewalk may save your guests an embarrassing tumble or injury and you will ensure that your driveway cement is not chipped when the snow is plowed or shoveled.
+If you cannot get your driveway and sidewalk raised with Concrete Raising Systems before next spring, make an appointment to do it as soon as possible.
+Raising and repairing your uneven sidewalk may save your guests an embarrassing tumble or injury, and you will ensure that your driveway cement is not chipped when the snow is plowed or shoveled.